cjdelisle/cjdns/README.md

-# cjdns
+# Cjdns

+#### *Encrypted networking for regular people.*

+Cjdns implements an encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing.
+This provides near-zero-configuration networking, and prevents many of the security and robustness issues that plague regular IPv4 and IPv6 networks.

 [![Build Status](https://travis-ci.org/cjdelisle/cjdns.png?branch=master)](https://travis-ci.org/cjdelisle/cjdns)

-Encrypted networking for regular people.

-Cjdns implements an encrypted IPv6 network using public key cryptography for address allocation and a distributed hash table for routing.
-This provides near zero-configuration networking without many of the security and robustness issues that regular IPv4 and IPv6 networks have.

 ## Why?

-To give regular people more power over their communications.
+Cjdns gives regular people more power over their communications.

-Why are we lacking power and what does that mean?
-The Internet is in many ways the great equalizer, bringing to everyone the powers once reserved to those wealthy enough to own a radio station or a newspaper.
-Still the ownership of the actual infrastructure of the net is exclusive for many reasons, mostly because the protocols involved are simply too complex for regular people to use.
-(For instance, how many isolated wifi networks are in your neighbourhood - why are they not meshed and providing backhaul transit amongst each other in a robust, secure fashion : complexity).
+The Internet is the great equalizer, giving everyone the communicative powers once reserved for those wealthy enough to own a radio station or a newspaper.
+Yet, the complexity of the Internet's protocols has excluded most people from owning their part of the infrastructure.
+For example, how many isolated wifi networks are in your neighbourhood?
+Why aren't they meshed and providing backhaul transit among each other in a robust, secure fashion?
+Complexity.

-The centralization of power is seen in closure of websites such as wikileaks amid public outcry.
-Without speaking to the validity of one type of speech or another, it is fair to say that in a truly democratic world, only the most unpopular content such as child abuse, fraud and spam would be censored.
+There's now a centralization of power over the Internet.
+Governments are unashamedly storing and reading data in transit.
+Websites such as Wikileaks are censored amid public outcry.
+Internet filtering schemes are becoming commonplace.

+Cjdns provides a network where these abuses of power are impossible; where the fundamental principles of the Internet are cryptographically protected.

 ## How close is it to complete?

+[Hyperboria][] is the largest cjdns network, with hundreds of active nodes around the world.

-A live testing network exists with roughly 300 active nodes.
-The software has been tested and is known to work on x86, amd64, ARMv5, ARMv7, MIPS, PowerPC32 and PowerPC64.
+Cjdns has been tested on x86, amd64, ARMv5, ARMv7, MIPS, PowerPC32, and
+PowerPC64.
 It is continually tested on Linux systems.

-While the software itself is stable, the protocols and algorithms are new inventions and we still don't understand how they work in the real world.
-Please update early and often to give developers the maximum latitude to make tweaks to the protocol and algorithms.
+While the software itself is stable, the protocols and algorithms are experimental and subject to change.
+To minimize the harm to the network, please update your cjdns nodes often.

-## You Can Help!
+### You can help!

 We are in desperate need for buildbots running on Apple OSX systems.
 If you would like to donate one, you could mail it or set it up to run all of the time and provide remote shell access.
-Please join the IRC channel (see the end of this document) and ask about this and other ways you can help. :)
+Please join the [IRC channel](#community) and ask how you can help.

 ## Anonymity

-Unlike TOR, I2P and Freenet, cjdns was not designed to provide anonymity against a determined adversary, cjdns does not use sub-optimal routing to bolster anonymity at the cost of performance.
+Unlike [Tor][], [I2P][] and [Freenet][], cjdns was not designed to provide anonymity against a determined adversary.
+Cjdns does not use sub-optimal routing to bolster anonymity at the cost of performance.
 Cjdns users do have a measure of anonymity based on the fact that information is only shared between nodes on a need-to-know basis and only those peers who you have manually connected to need to know your IPv4 address.

-The most obvious way to get someone's identifying information would be to trace the path through the network between you and them, then demand that each operator along the path reveal the identity of the next.
-If your directly linked peers have secure computers and are [beyond pain] then you have very little to worry about.
+The most obvious way to identify a node's owner would would be to trace the path through the network between you and them, then demand that each operator along the path reveal the identity of the next.
+If their directly-linked peers have secure computers and are [beyond pain][], then they have very little to worry about.

 ## Security